imatge-upc/salgan/README.md

 ## Publication

-An [arXiv pre-print] of our work will be available on January 5, 2017.
+Find the pre-print version of our work on [arXiv](https://arxiv.org/abs/1701.01081).

 ![Image of the paper](https://raw.githubusercontent.com/imatge-upc/saliency-2016-cvpr/master/figs/paper.jpg)